NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-and-foundry.md

 # Integrating with Foundry

-This guide explains how to use the [`@nomicfoundation/hardhat-foundry`](/hardhat-runner/plugins/nomicfoundation-hardhat-foundry) plugin to use Hardhat and Foundry in the same project.
+This guide explains how to combine Hardhat and [Foundry](https://book.getfoundry.sh/) in the same project using our [`@nomicfoundation/hardhat-foundry`](/hardhat-runner/plugins/nomicfoundation-hardhat-foundry) plugin.

-When this plugin is installed and enabled, you will be able to compile your project with both Hardhat and Foundry, and to run scripts and tests written in JavaScript/TypeScript or in Solidity.
+## Setting up a hybrid project

-Keep in mind that you'll still need to use the right tool in each case: use `npx hardhat run` to run a Hardhat script, `npx hardhat test` to run Hardhat tests, `forge script` to run Foundry's Solidity scripts and `forge test` to execute tests written in Solidity.
+How to set up a project that combines Hardhat and Foundry depends on whether you have an existing Hardhat project or an existing Foundry project.

-## Using Foundry in a Hardhat project
+### Adding Foundry to a Hardhat project

 If you have an existing Hardhat project and you want to use Foundry in it, you should follow these steps.